MrDznonyme/Sharos/README.md

 Thanks again for your support, it is much appreciated! pray

 # License
-MIT.
+BSD-2.
 See LICENSE for more details.